mui/material-ui/docs/data/material/components/text-fields/text-fields.md

 ## Performance

-Global styles for the auto-fill keyframes are injected/removed on every mount/unmount.
-If you are loading a large number of `TextField` components at once, it might be a good idea to change this default behavior by enabling [`disableInjectingGlobalStyles`](/material-ui/api/input-base/#InputBase-prop-disableInjectingGlobalStyles) in `InputBase`.
+Global styles for the auto-fill keyframes are injected and removed on each mount and unmount, respectively.
+If you are loading a large number of Text Field components at once, it might be a good idea to change this default behavior by enabling [`disableInjectingGlobalStyles`](/material-ui/api/input-base/#InputBase-prop-disableInjectingGlobalStyles) in `MuiInputBase`.
 Make sure to inject `GlobalStyles` for the auto-fill keyframes at the top of your application.

 ```jsx
 import { GlobalStyles, createTheme, ThemeProvider } from '@mui/material';